alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

 2. Ensuring the existing detailed guides are served under guidance/
   1.

-Republish

-    1.

-Create and run a script to republish the content items of existing detailed guides.
+Republish - run rake task&nbsp;to republish the content items of existing detailed guides.
 Because of 1.b, we expect this republish to update the slugs of the existing detailed guides to guidance/existing-detailed-guide-slug, and the publishing-api to get the updated slug through the republish and 1.a.

 3. Redirecting old paths of existing detailed guides
   1. In Content-store, create and run a script that will create a [redirect item](https://github.com/alphagov/content-store/blob/master/doc/redirect_item.md) for each existing detailed-guide (from /slug to guidance/slug).
 We hope that this will inform the router about the new route.